-Even better news for some applicants: Most states still have a three-month retroactive coverage period for people who would have otherwise been eligible in the months prior to their application.
-(States can seek federal approval to eliminate this retroactive coverage availability, and some have done so under the Trump Administration).
+The good news is that if your application is successful, your Medicaid coverage will be effective either on the date of the application or the first day of the month that you apply.
+And in even better news for some applicants: Most states still have a three-month retroactive coverage period for Medicaid enrollees who would have otherwise been eligible in the months prior to their application.
+(States can seek federal approval to eliminate this retroactive coverage availability, and some did so under the Trump administration).

 This federal poverty level calculator will help you determine whether you meet the Medicaid eligibility level for your state.
 Your eligibility for ACA subsidies also depends on your income and percentage of the federal poverty level (FPL).

 - Related: Frequently asked questions about eligibility for health insurance

 5. NY, MN, and MA residents with fairly low income can enroll year-round

 New York and Minnesota have Basic Health Programs (the Essential Plan and MinnesotaCare), both of which offer year-round enrollment and are available to residents with income up to 200 percent of the poverty level.

 Massachusetts has a program called ConnectorCare, which is available to residents with income up to 300% of the poverty level.
 ConnectorCare enrollment is available year-round, but only for people who are newly eligible or who haven’t enrolled previously.